 (4) If a candidate can show credibly, by presenting a doctor's certificate, that he/she is unable to complete assessed coursework in whole or in part in the form provided for due to lingering or constant medical condition, impairment or disability, the head of the board of examiners will allow him/her an extension in which to complete the assessed coursework or equivalent assessed coursework in a different form, upon application by the candidate.
 The same goes for coursework and any other relevant work.
-This also applies in the event of illness of a child solely or chiefly in the candidate's care.
+This also applies in the event of illness of a child in the candidate's care.

-(5) Students on leave are not entitled to attend classes or to take part in assessed coursework which must be completed as part of a class.
-They do not take part in elections or administrative processes at the University.
-The board of examiners will decide on participation in non-course-related assessment, upon written application.
+(5) Students on leave are not entitled to attend classes or to take part in module-specific assessed coursework; differing provisions in cooperation agreements remain unaffected.
 Students on leave under § 61 (3) LHG (maternity leave, parenting leave, carer's leave) have the right to take part in classes and to carry out coursework and assessed work.
-The details of this are set out in the paramount regulations governing admission and enrollment at the University of Tübingen, as amended.
+The regulations governing admission and enrollment at the University of Tübingen, as amended, are paramount.

-(6) The type, content and workload of the non-assessed coursework and course-related and assessed coursework, the demands of the examinations as well as any other required supplementary work and any further, particular requirements for admission may be set out in the module handbooks.
-However, provisions in these exam regulations and in the Special Provisions of these exam regulations take precedence over provisions in a module handbook.
+(6) The manner, content, and scope of the non-assessed coursework and module-specific or other assessed coursework, the requirements for examinations as well as any other required supplementary work and any further, particular requirements for admission may be set out in the module handbook.
+However, provisions set out in the exam regulations take precedence over those set out in the module handbook.